Bira/octopus-carnival/_drafts/iron-gods.md

 So there they were, mostly unhurt, with a cleric and a paladin in the party, in possession of both the Icon of Ravenloft and the Sunsword, literally at Strahd's doorstep.
 What did the PCs do?
-They broke and ran.
+They ran away!
 The rest of the session was them finding their way to the outside, still at the second floor, levitating over the walls and making it back to Barovia.

 We ended the session there, and we wouldn't get to play another.
 One of the players outright told me Ravenloft was too hard, so I offered to switch to Iron Gods the next session with a fresh batch of characters.
 No one else complained or offered a dissenting opinion, so I guess they agreed.
-Ravenloft had claimed another party.
+Ravenloft had claimed another party, not by killing them but by breaking their spirits.

-[1]: {{ "/projects/hells-rebels.html" | relative_url }}
+I'm pretty sure it was Ravenloft, too, as opposed to shitty GMing on my part.
+The Iron Gods game is still going quite strong and the players look forward to each session, so I'm doing something right.

-[2]: {{ "/projects/pathfinder-iconics.html" | relative_url }}
+[1]: {{ "/2019/08/05/dnd-to-ravenloft.html" | relative_url }}